-By 'sensitive' I mean that I appreciate the nuances of language, which helps me be a good communicator.
+By 'sensitive,' I mean that I appreciate the nuances of language, which helps me be a good communicator.
 I also mean that I'm good at imagining other peoples' thought processes, which helps me help others to overcome the stumbling blocks to their understanding.

-I'm also good at detecting confusion and worry in students, which helps me know when my students don't understand, and also provide my students with emotional support.
+I'm also good at detecting confusion and worry in students, which helps me know when my students don't understand and also provide my students with emotional support.

-(4) Finally, though I've done well at school, I have balanced view of life.
+(4) Finally, though I've done well at school, I have a balanced view of life.
 I view happiness as the goal of life, and getting an education that's right for you as one of the things that helps one be happy.

-I very much believe that activities outside of school and character are important, not only as additional factors in the application process, but also essential components of happiness.
+I very much believe that activities outside of school and character are important, not only as additional factors in the application process but also essential components of happiness.

 I don't think one should ever study so hard as to give up the extracurricular activities one loves, even if they aren't especially useful for college or medical school.

 In college and medical school, I've sang in a choir, performed with a Shakespeare troupe, went to lots of performances and exhibitions in New York and San Francisco, and spent a lot of time hanging out with friends.